davidverweij/phone-grown/README.md

 #### Part B: setting up the response of the phone
 As with any data source, often the only way to see a result is to wait for it to do something - depending on the source this can take anywhere between seconds or days.
 Instead, we will do one more step that allows us to test your newly created IFTTT applet without waiting!

 1. Open up your copy of the Phone Grown Google Sheet again.
-One the `2.
-Home` tab, paste you copy of the `Formatted Row` (from step 6 above) in the box on the right.
-The Google Sheet then prepares another tab for any incoming data from this source - and allows us to test it.
+In the menu at the top, click '♻️📱 Phone Grown > 📈 New Data Source'.
+In the popup, paste your copy of the `Formatted Row` (from step 6 above).
+> Although this step is technically not required, it sets the 'header' row for the incoming data.
+This makes it more clear what data is in each column, and allows us to test it as well.

 1.